mgcsky/take-home-assignment/README.md

 ## Code Base
 For this scenario, I choosing repository pattern to implement, So the controller will be the communicate center, it's calling service to do somethings.
 With each service, I will handle the logic and calling repository to handle DB interaction.
 Repository then calling Model to do query, insert, update ,etc...

+To add new Repository, you can add one interface and one repository on App/Repository/[sub folder] folder.
+Then go to config/interface-implementations for declaration, then it will be binding in side the AppServiceProvider and ready to be use

 ## Testing

 - setup .env file